hackclub/some-assembly-required/guide/writing-code/registers.md

 # Registers

 Now that we know about data, we should talk about storing data.
-In our brief mention of registers previously, we learned that registers are available for short term data storage on the CPU.
+In our brief mention of registers previously, we learned that registers are for storing data temporarily for later use.

+In programming, you'd use a variable to store data for later use.
+You can think of registers as the variables of assembly language.

 We'll be talking about the **x86-64** registers here, but the concepts apply to other processors as well.